solana-foundation/solana-improvement-documents/proposals/0057-duplicate-block-prevention.md

 duplicate and groups that don't.

-Note these duplicate proofs still need to gossiped because it's not guaranteed duplicate shreds will propaagate to everyone if there's a network partition, or a colluding malicious root node in turbine.
+Note these duplicate proofs still need to gossiped because it's not guaranteed duplicate shreds will propagate to everyone if there's a network partition, or a colluding malicious root node in turbine.
 For instance, assuming 1 malicious root node `X`, `X` can forward one version of the shred to one specific validator `Y` only, and then only descendants of validator `Y` would possibly see a duplicate proof when the other canonical version of the shred is broadcasted.

+3. The last FEC set is unique in that it can have less than 32 data shreds.
-3. In order to account for the last FEC set potentially having a 1:32 split of data to coding shreds, we enforce that validators must see at least half the block before voting on the block, *even if they received all the data shreds for that block*.
+In order to account for the last FEC set potentially having a 1:32 split of data to coding shreds, we enforce that validators must see at least half the block before voting on the block, *even if they received all the data shreds for that block*.
 This guarantees leaders cannot just change the one data shred to